Periodic orbits and Birkhoff sections of stable Hamiltonian structures

-If $M$ is a hyperbolic torus bundle, the missing part is to prove that $X$ does not admit a global section.
-Assume that there is such surface $\Sigma$, that we assume connected.
-Then after cutting along an invariant torus $T$, we obtain a global section $\overline \Sigma$ of $X$ in $\overline M \cong T^2\times I$.
-Since $X$ in $\overline{M}$ admits an annulus-like global section, $\overline{\Sigma}$ has to be an annulus and it induces in the boundary of $\overline M$ circles with non-trivial homology class.
-The fact that $\overline \Sigma$ defines a smooth closed surface in $M$ after the identification of the two boundary components of $\overline M$ implies that such identification preserves some integer homology class.
+If $M$ is a (positive) hyperbolic torus bundle, the missing part is to prove that $X$ does not admit a global section.
+Assume that there is such surface $S$, that we assume connected.
+Then after cutting along an invariant torus $T$, we obtain a global section $\overline S$ of $X$ in $\widetilde M \cong T^2\times I$.
+Since $X$ in $\widetilde{M}$ admits an annulus-like global section, $\overline{S}$ has to be an annulus and it induces in the boundary of $\widetilde M$ circles with non-trivial homology class.
+The fact that $\overline S$ defines a smooth closed surface in $M$ after the identification of the two boundary components of $\widetilde M$ implies that such identification preserves some integer homology class.
 In other words, the matrix $A\in SL(2,\mathbb{Z})$ of the mapping class of $\varphi$ admits an eigenvector with integer coordinates, leading to a contradiction with the fact that $A$ is hyperbolic.
-We deduce that $X$ does not admit a global section, even if after cutting along $T$ it is orbit equivalent to the suspension of an irrational pseudorotation of the annulus.
-Observe that the rotation number of the annulus defines the slope of $X$ in appropriate coordinates.
-Arguing as in the proof of Proposition~\ref{prop:bundles}, we know that the gluing diffeomorphism between the two components of $\partial M$ is induced by the matrix $A$.
+We deduce that $X$ does not admit a global section, even if after cutting along $T$ it is orbit equivalent to the suspension of a pseudorotation of the annulus.

+Observe now that the rotation number of the annulus defines the slope of $X$ in appropriate coordinates.
+Arguing as in the proof of Proposition~\ref{prop:bundles}, we know that the gluing diffeomorphism between the two components of $\partial \widetilde M$ is induced by the matrix $A$.
 Once we have our well-chosen generators of $H_1(T;\mathbb{Z})$, the irrational slope of $X$ is necessarily the same as the slope of some eigenvector of $A$.
 Writing the matrix $A$ in the form